Visitors with Special Needs

 For more information, please contact the Education Department at 626.844.6903 or [email protected].

-Tours focus on four to five great works of art.
-Participants will hear verbal descriptions of specific art works and be able to touch materials represented in the works of art and tools used for making the works.
-There are also raised images that visitors can touch.
+Tours focus on four to five works of art from the collection.
+Participants will hear verbal descriptions of specific art works and be able to touch materials represented in the works of art and tools used for making the works as well as raised images of the artworks.
+Visually-impaired participants will also be allowed to touch a specified sculpture while wearing gloves provided by the museum.
 Tours are one hour in length.

 For additional information on enhancing your visit, please visit our Accessibility page.
 For planning a trip with children who are anxious about visiting a museum, you may wish to view our image-based booklet.
 Lots of pictures and simple text help young ones visualize the experience.